Advisory Services

 We hope that this article will be able to solve all your queries regarding the reverse charge mechanism under GST.

-Usually, GST is paid by the supplier on the supply of goods or services while in case of reverse charge mechanism, the recipient is liable to pay GST instead of the supplier.
-If we talk about the reverse charge applicability then it is also applicable on goods or services provided by the unregistered dealer to a registered dealer as per section 9(4).
-It implies that directly buyer will pay the GST rather than a supplier.
+Usually, GST is paid by the supplier on the supply of goods or services, while in the case of the reverse charge mechanism, the recipient is liable to pay GST instead of the supplier.
+If we talk about the reverse charge applicability, then it is also applicable to goods or services provided by the unregistered dealer to a registered dealer as per section 9(4).
+It implies that a direct buyer will pay the GST rather than a supplier.

-The provision of the reverse charge will be applicable in the case below conditions are fulfilled:
+The provision of the reverse charge will be applicable in the case the below conditions are fulfilled:

 Now let’s try to understand with an example: